bevy-logging/bevy_logging/src/chapter_4.md

 One of Bevy's default plugins is the log plugin.

-Lets configure the plugin then explain as we see what happens
+Let's configure the plugin, then explain as we see what happens

 ```rust